distribution-explorer/distribution-explorer.github.io/_sources/multivariate_continuous/lkj.rst.txt

 Support
 -------

-The LKJ distribution is supported over the set of :math:`K\times K` Cholesky factors of real symmetric positive definite matrices.
+The LKJ distribution is supported over the set of :math:`K\times K` :ref:`Cholesky factors<Positive definite matrices and Cholesky decompositions>` of real symmetric positive definite matrices.

 ----